 “But Theo is–” Allen began yelling at him, but Dad got even angrier.

 “Theo this!
 Theo that!
-If you can’t get along with your brother, then stay the hell away from him!
+If you can’t get along with your brother, stay the hell away from him!
 You hear me!
 NOW SHUT THE FUCK UP!”

 Allen glared at me for a few seconds before releasing me.
 I stumbled away from him, fearing he’d still hit or kick me.
 I didn’t look back when I hurried upstairs and into my room.
-After locking my door, I pressed my hand over my burning stomach, trying to catch my breath, fighting to stay conscious.
+After locking my door, I pressed my hand over my burning stomach, trying to catch my breath and fighting to stay conscious.

 Pain.
 Lots and lots of pain.
 I couldn’t even find the words to describe how much my whole existence hurt.
-I limped to my bed, but collapsed right next to it.
+I limped to my bed but collapsed right next to it.
 I didn’t have the strength to get back up.
 I didn’t have the strength to even sit up on the floor.

 “I can’t…” I gasped and lay down on my back.
 “Please… I can’t do this…”